 Candidates must complete 120 credits in course work including satisfaction of the University General Education Requirements and the College of Liberal Arts and Sciences Group Requirements, as well as the Departmental major requirements cited below.
 All course work must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.
 It is expected that Group Requirements will be fulfilled during the freshman and sophomore years.
 Language Group Requirements should normally be fulfilled before election of the major.

-Effective September 1, 2010, students majoring in sociology are required to elect a minimum of thirty-four credits in the field of sociology, including six required courses:
+Students majoring in sociology are required to elect a minimum of thirty-three credits in the field of sociology, including six required courses:

-For SOC 4996, students are required to complete the first five required sociology courses (SOC 2000, SOC 3300, SOC 4050, SOC 4200, and SOC 4220) with a grade of C or better prior to enrollment.
+For SOC 4996, students are required to complete the first five required sociology courses with a grade of C or better prior to enrollment.
 SOC 4996 also must also be completed with a grade of C or better.
 In addition to required courses, all sociology majors are required to take at least eleven credits in sociology elective courses.
 All elective credits in sociology must be completed with a C-Minus grade or better.
 Students may not elect more than forty-five credits in course work within the Department.

 Sociology Honors Program